Making a credit card debt reduction plan that works for your budget and goals.

 If you can’t pay off your debt in 60 payments or less, don’t panic.
 There are other ways to reduce debt quickly that won’t damage your credit score.
 The best way to reduce debt fast when traditional payment methods won’t work is through debt consolidation.

-Debt consolidation works on same principal as debt reduction.
-You reduce or eliminate interest charges, so you can focus on quickly paying down principal.
+Debt consolidation works on the same principle as debt reduction: You reduce or eliminate interest charges so you can focus on quickly paying down the principal balance (the original amount you owe).
 But instead of trying to pay off one debt at a time, you roll them all into one payment at the lowest interest rate possible.

 How long does debt reduction take after you consolidate?

-This depends on which consolidation option you use and how much money you have to make monthly payments.
+The time frame for becoming debt-free through consolidation depends on which consolidation option you use as well as your monthly payments.
 But there are some general timelines for debt reduction that you can use as a guide:

 Consolidation option